michelle-leonard-256/jupyter-tutorial/README.md

 # jupyter-tutorial

-this is github! go ahead and `git clone` this repository. then you'll have your own copy of the `.ipynb`.
+this is github! go ahead and get your own copy of the file either by downloading it, or by running `git clone` on this repository.